-Line 14, column A - Enter the QEZE's average value of real and tangible personal property (see Definitions for all QEZEs on page 1), whether owned or rented, that is located within the EZs in which you are certified under GML Article 18-B in your current tax year.
+Line 14, column A - Enter the QEZE's average value of real and tangible personal property (see Definitions for all QEZEs), whether owned or rented, that is located within the EZs in which you are certified under GML Article 18-B in your current tax year.

-Line 14, column B - Enter the QEZE's average value of real and tangible personal property (see Definitions for all QEZEs on page 1) located within New York State in your current tax year.
+Line 14, column B - Enter the QEZE's average value of real and tangible personal property (see Definitions for all QEZEs) located within New York State in your current tax year.